 Our 7 Favorite Natural Fabrics in Sustainable Fashion

 Cork: Of course, we have to start the list with cork, or what type of cork marketplace would we be?
-Cork is a natural tree bark that is removed from the Cork Oak without harming the tree in any way, and actually benefits the long-term health of the tree.
+Cork is a natural tree bark that is removed from the Cork Oak without harming the tree in any way and benefits the long-term health of the tree.
 This is because the cork oak enters a regeneration process when it is harvested, and it produces more oxygen and absorbs more CO2 than it does in periods when the bark is not harvested.
 Cork is an unmatched creation of mother nature that man has yet to replicate.
-It has unique and incredible properties, due to its waxy interior structure and air pockets between its cells, that allow it to be resistant to the elements (fire, water, dirt, wind abrasion).
-As it does not absorb water and dirt into its cells, it is a hypo-allergenic material that does not allow for mold growth.
+It has unique and incredible properties, due to its waxy interior structure and air pockets between its cells, which allow it to be resistant to the elements (fire, water, dirt, wind abrasion).
+As it does not absorb water and dirt into its cells, it is a hypoallergenic material that does not allow for mold growth.
 It is also sound, shock, and thermal resistant, making it not only ideal for replacing animal leather in fashion, but for walls, flooring, and acoustic padding.
-Cork is also FSC certified, and cork harvesting is considered one the most sustainable forestry practices on the planet.
+Cork is also FSC certified, and cork harvesting is considered one of the most sustainable forestry practices on the planet.

-Hemp: Hemp, or cannabis sativa, is a plant that is one of the oldest known cultivated plants known to man, that has been at our side since the beginning of recorded agriculture.
+Hemp: Hemp, or Cannabis Sativa, is a plant that is one of the oldest known cultivated plants known to man, that has been at our side since the beginning of recorded agriculture.
 Hemp can be used to do just about anything, from fiber to plastic to cement, and it requires no pesticides to grow.
 Hemp fiber is incredibly strong (hemp was used historically to make ropes for ships and sacks for storing potatoes, grains, etc.).
-It is also soft, and gets softer with age, and hypo-allergenic.
+It is also soft and gets softer with age, and hypo-allergenic.
 We hope to work with hemp and cork combinations in the future without a doubt.

-Linen: We absolutely love linen.
+Linen: We love linen.
 It is entirely natural and so elegant and classic.
 Linen fabric is made from the cellulose fibers from inside of the stalks of the flax plant, which, like hemp, is one of the oldest cultivated plants in human history.
 Side note, both hemp and flax seed are incredibly nutritious :)

 Pineapple: Pineapple leather is also a new, up-and-coming vegan and natural fiber making waves in the eco-fashion scene.
 Pinatex is the company leading the way with pineapple fiber.
 They are designing and creating innovative bags and wallets from a beautifully patterned pineapple-based material made from the fibrous part of pineapple skin.